ketanprakash/Sem3Notes/COA.md

 1. Reduced Instruction Set Computer(RISC)
     * The computer architecture is basically
+    * Every instruction can be executed in one cycle
+    * RAM requirement is low because word size is low
 1. Complex Instruction Set Computer(CISC)
     * Every Instruction can perform a relatively more complex job
+    * Instructions can be executed in one or more cycle
+    * Cannot perform memory read/write operation with another operation / can only perform one operation per instruction
 * Differ from each other in the way they reference the memory

 ![(risc and cisc image)](https://ik.imagekit.io/ketanprakash001/NotesAssets/Screenshot_20210908_104734_PcfB0eRccK3.png?updatedAt=1631107815239)